Nedlow/survivalgames/README.md

 TODO:
-- Sponsorship: Uses players points to buy items for a user ingame from a menu
+- Sponsorship: Let's spectators buy special items for alive players.
+- World Events: Player or location based, eg. zombies or toxic fog.

 ### Setup
 Setting up this plugin is quite simple.
 All you need is the plugin itself, some arenas, and a server that restarts itself or multicraft host.